ametis70/sheikah-converter/packages/lib/README.md

 # `@sheikah-converter/lib`

-> Library to convert The Legend of Zelda: Breath of the Wild save games between console formats (Wii U to Switch and viceversa)
+> Library to convert The Legend of Zelda: Breath of the Wild game saves between console formats (Wii U to Switch and viceversa)

 ## Usage (Node.js)